Rating: | Price: $$$ | Website

 ….and what’s not so good.

-Corn gluten is 3rd, brewers yeast.
+Corn gluten is 3rd.

 Chicken Meal, Ground Rice, Corn Gluten Meal, Rice Flour, Poultry Fat (preserved with mixed Tocopherols, a source of Vitamin E), Dried Plain Beet Pulp, Brewers Dried Yeast, Sunflower Oil (preserved with mixed Tocopherols, a source of Vitamin E), Soybean Oil (preserved with mixed Tocopherols, a source of Vitamin E), Flaxseed, Natural Flavors, Tuna Meal (source of Oceanfish Flavor), Oat Fiber, Menhaden Fish Oil (preserved with mixed Tocopherols, a source of Vitamin E), Yeast Culture, Potassium Chloride, Dried Vegetable Fiber (Carrots, Celery, Beets, Parsley, Lettuce, Watercress, Spinach), Tomato Pomace, Soy Protein Concentrate, Choline Chloride, Cranberry Powder, Taurine, DL-Methionine, Dried Egg Product, Vitamin E Supplement, Ferrous Sulfate, Dried Bacillus licheniformis Fermentation Extract, Dried Bacillus subtilis Fermentation Extract, Zinc Sulfate, Zinc Proteinate, L-Carnitine, Ascorbic Acid (source of Vitamin C), Inositol, Yucca Schidigera Extract, Dried Chicory Root, Niacin, Manganese Proteinate, Manganous Oxide, Sodium Selenite, Riboflavin Supplement (source of Vitamin B2), Calcium Pantothenate, Copper Sulfate, Biotin, Pyridoxine Hydrochloride (source of Vitamin B6), Vitamin A Supplement, Copper Proteinate, Vitamin B12 Supplement, Thiamine Mononitrate (source of Vitamin B1), Vitamin D3 Supplement, Menadione Sodium Bisulfite Complex (source of Vitamin K activity), Beta-Carotene, Calcium Iodate, Folic Acid.